 Budget accommodation in Lakes Entrance

-Koonawarra Holiday Park has fully self-contained units.
+The Koonawarra Holiday Park has fully self-contained units.
 A 1 bedroom apartment with self-contained bathroom and cooking facilities is the budget choice ( 2 bedroom apartments are also available ).
 The park also contains a camp kitchen, seasonal swimming pool, kids playground and communal area.

 Where is Lakes Entrance?

-Additional Information about Lakes Entrance
+Additional information about Lakes Entrance

 Lakes Entrance has great fishing and boating options.
 There is a cinema, mini-golf, camel rides and surrounding National Parks to explore.
-Trips out of town to Lake Tyers, Buchan Caves and the Stony Creek trestle bridge
+Trips out of town to Lake Tyers, Buchan Caves and the Stony Creek trestle bridge are some amazing things to do near Lakes Entrance.

 Top Tips for visiting Lakes Entrance